 is to be supplied with such information with regard

-to names of the officers and members, and the financial responsibility of
+to names of the officers and members, and the financial responsibility of the

 American Dog Federation may request.
 A non-member

-club shall pay a license fee of one hundred and fifty dollars for the
+club shall pay a license fee of one hundred and fifty dollars for the privilege of

-under American Dog Federation rules.
+Dog Federation rules.

 SECTION 7.
 A member specialty club may hold a